-$\overline{100}$ members; 1 for next 200, etc. The 1979 convention was held in Vancouver and approx. 70 delegates were seated (95% delegates from rank and file).
+Conventions: delegates are elected in locals on per capita basis: 2 per first 100 members: 7 for next 200, etc. The 1979 convention was held in Vancouver and approx. 70 delegates were seated (95% delegates from rank and file).

-$\frac{\text{Per Capita Tax:}}{\text{per capita tax suspended in event of strike or other financial hardship.}}$
+Per Capita Tax: 20t per member per month.
+Local/affiliate may apply to have per capita tax suspended in event of strike or other financial hardship.